Skip to main content

 What can families do themselves?

-What DIY does not do well: identify cryptic species, treat harborage inside wall voids, and stay on a quarterly rhythm.
-That's where a professional visit pays off.
+What DIY does not do well is identify cryptic species, treat harborage inside wall voids, and hold a rhythm, and that's the line where a professional visit earns its cost.

 What this means for your home